 Adjustable Spanner

 An adjustable spanner is an essential tool that comes with a wrench head.
 Spinning a control wheel near the head opens or closes it.
 The adjustability of the wheel around its head makes it possible to use it for any size of a nut.
-This tool is an amazing tool for construction workers, especially plumbers.
+This is an invaluable tool for construction workers, especially plumbers.

 Tie Tensioning Tool